ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/deployment.md

 ### Fast Deployment(One-Key for all)
-This script uses default configuration to compile PolarDB, to deploy binary, and to start a cluster of three nodes, including a leader and two followers. before call this script, please check "environment variables, dependent packages, authorized key" at "Previous Preparation" frist.
+This script uses default configuration to compile PolarDB, to deploy binary, and to start a cluster of three nodes, including a leader and two followers. before call this script, please check "environment variables, dependent packages, authorized key" at "Previous Preparation" first.

 * run onekey.sh script